HCL Commerce provides a Dynamic Cache Monitor application for displaying cache

 kubectl port-forward POD_NAME -n commerce 8483:8483

-- Utilize the following Transaction server Run Engine commands, by entering the following into your Docker container
+1. Before deployment, utilize the following Transaction server Run Engine commands by entering the following into your Docker container Dockerfile configuration files.

 kubectl port-forward POD_NAME -n commerce 5080:5080